VoThanhThuan/VTNET.Extensions/README.md

 - Convert a number to words: `"1000".ToWords()`
 - Format a number as currency: `1000.ToCurrency()`
 - Remove spaces from a string: `"a   b       c".RemoveDuplicateSpaces()`
-- Capitalize the first letter of each word in a string: `"vo thanh thuan".Capitalize()`
+- Capitalize the first letter of each word in a string: `"vo thanh thuan".ToCapitalize()`
-- Convert a string to title case: `"vo thanh thuan".Title()`
+- Convert a string to title case: `"vo thanh thuan".ToTitle()`
 - Convert a string to title case: `StringEx.Lorem`
 - Convert DataTable to List: `var list = dataTable.ToList<model>()`
 - Support string methods: `IsNullOrEmpty(), IsNullOrWhiteSpace()`